 Transporting animals to fish factories inflicts great psychological stress on them from which it takes a long time to recover.9 Physical agitation triggers the symptoms of stress,10 and makes the animals more susceptible to disease.11 It has been established, for instance, that stressed fishes suffer more from white spot disease.12

 In fish factories, fishes are commonly crowded in tiny spaces.
-This happens systematically in the case of trouts and salmons,13 seabass,14 seabram,15 or gilt-head bream,16 and causes them stress and suffering.17 Not having space to move around and having so many other animals around cause stress.
+This happens systematically in the case of trouts and salmons,13 seabass,14 seabram,15 or gilt-head bream.16 Not having space to move around and having so many other animals around cause stress.17

 Artificial lightning, sometimes created by underwater lamps, can be used to speed up fish growth.23 This is done in particular in hatcheries by reducing the sleeping time of the fries and providing them with more time to feed.In species such as salmonids, this changes the animals’ maturing time, so they are bigger when they are killed.
 But the bright lamps can disturb them and even affect their feeding habits as they try to avoid the lamps.24